retry51776/notes/psychlogy/psychology.md

 # Questions:
 - What/How is Brain Process overall architecture?

-- Psychology Perception?

 - What is ego/pride? something relates to connection?
 NN input weight?

 - How Hippocampus works?
 Maybe is help AI development.

-- Is Emotion & Memory a sub step of association?

 - 6 Primary Emotions? `Is all memory have 6 tags?`